ChrisCavs/rallax.js/README.md

 Want to create dynamic parallax scrolling effects on your web page, without relying on jQuery?

 Rallax.js makes it easy to create a parallax effect on a target HTML element, with great performance and a robust API.
-Make either a basic scrolling parallax, or change it up with automatic callbacks ([when](#when)), start/stop, speed changes, and mobile handling.
+Make either a basic scrolling parallax, or change it up with automatic callbacks ([when](#when) method), start/stop, speed changes, and mobile handling.

 ### Install